Change, alter or redefine a licensed premises

 You need approval from the licensing authority to:

-- change the layout of a licensed venue - eg move the bar
+- change the layout of a licensed venue - for example, move the bar

-- make any structural changes - eg remove a wall
+- make any structural changes - for example, remove a wall

 - change or redefine the approved licensed area.